katja-roehlig/katja-roehlig/README.md

 ### Hey there :sunglasses:

-- I´m bootcamping now :muscle:.
+- Bootcamp is over.
+Now I´m a Junior-Frontend-Developer :muscle:.

-  That means I´m studying a lot to become a frontend developer.
+  But I´m still studying to become a really really good frontend developer.

 - I like
     - cats :cat2: :smiley_cat: :smirk_cat: